SergeBakharev/carvera_a_to_z/dust-collection.md

 ## Dust collection

 CNC is just messy.
-While it is quite possible to operate the Shapeoko without a dust collection system and just clean-up manually once the job is finished, here are a few reasons why it is much better to have one:
+While it is quite possible to operate the Carvera without a dust collection system and just clean-up manually once the job is finished, here are a few reasons why it is much better to have one:

 * cutting MDF: unlike in wood, the cutter will not produce nice thick/heavy chips, but a very fine dust that will float and soon cover everything around the machine, and is dangerous if inhaled repeatedly.
 * visibility: vaccuuming chips during the cut allows seeing what the tool is doing, and how the cut looks like so far, which is important to detect if something is not right.
 And manual vaccuuming during the cut gets old very quickly.